adishijha/bookmybus/README.md

 # bookmybus
-This web application uses HTML,CSS,JS,PHP and MySQL.
+This web application uses HTML, CSS, JS, PHP and MySQL.
 XAMPP is used as the local server